aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

        - [Forecast uses backtesting](https://docs.aws.amazon.com/forecast/latest/dg/metrics.html) to tune predictors and produce accuracy metrics.
 To perform backtesting, Forecast automatically splits your time-series datasets into two sets: training and testing.
-The training set is used to train your model, and the testing set to evaluate the model’s predictive accuracy.
-We recommend choosing more than one backtest window to minimize selection bias that may make one window more or less accurate by chance.
-Assessing the overall model accuracy from multiple backtest windows provides a better measure of the strength of the model and reduces the chance of overfitting.
+The training set is used to train your model, and the testing set to evaluate the model’s predictive accuracy. **We recommend choosing more than one backtest window to minimize selection bias**, in case one window is more or less accurate by chance. **Assessing the overall model accuracy from multiple backtest windows provides a better measure of the strength of the model and reduces the chance of overfitting.**